Pearls Before Swine by Stephan Pastis for December 19, 2021

 3. Chileguy

-andacar almost 3 years ago
+andacar about 3 years ago

 The sad thing is, as an English major, I know it might just work.